 The fee first came into existence in 2005 after the Students for Renewable Energy (SRE) student group worked with the support and assistance of key members in Western’s staff, faculty and administration to include the ballot measure in the 2005 elections.
 The student body approved the initiation of the fee with an 85% approval rate.
 In 2010, the fee was renewed and changed to include a grant program.
 The student body once again overwhelmingly supported the continuance of the fee with an 80% approval rate.

-The SAF was originally created in 2005 as a $4 fee aimed solely at purchasing Renewable Energy Credits (RECs) to offset 100% of campus electricity usage with green energy.
-In 2010, students voted to renew the fee, and to expand the program by offering grants for sustainability projects.
+The Sustainable Action Fund was originally created in 2005 by students, led by a student club, Students for Renewable Energy, who wanted to see Western commit to more “green” infrastructure on campus.
+Then named the Green Energy Fee, the $4 fee aimed solely at purchasing Renewable Energy Credits (RECs) to offset 100% of campus electricity usage with green energy.
+In 2010, students voted to renew the fee, change the name to the Sustainable Action Fund, and to expand the program by offering grants for sustainable projects.

 Collaboration is a key aspect of this grant program.
 Many partners have worked together to make this opportunity available, including the SAF Committee, the Office of Sustainability, the Associated Students, Facilities Management and Facilities Development & Capital Budget.